Monday, May 05, 2008

 But you know what?
 Jesus Christ is a libertarian!
 The Lord is an all powerful God Who is willing to permits humanity to turn its back on Him.
 Is there any better way to show tremendous respect for individual will and free choice than that?
 The greatest gift God bestows for all mankind is the gift of free will.

 What did Jesus do to the young rich man?
 Remember, He fed 5,000 men and women with five loaves of bread and two fish, walked on the sea, healed a girl from death, cured the sick, and made a deaf-mute hear and speak plainly.
 Do you recall the two greatest commandments are to love God and our neighbor.
 But the young rich man turned his back on his neighbor.
 What was Jesus' reaction?
 Did he cause the money to float in the air from the man to the poor and needy?
-Did he round up the angles in order to gang up on the young man and force him into giving his wealth to the poor?
+When the rich young man was asleep, did Jesus cause his wealth to disappear and reappear in the arms of the poor?

-On the contrary, Jesus simply permitted the young man to make his choice and then live with it.
-Isn't this what free will is all about?
+On the contrary, when the young man made his choice, Jesus simply permitted it and then live with it.
+Isn't this what liberty is all about?
 Each person is free to love God...or not.
 He is free to love his neighbor...or not.
-If Caesar (i.e., government) is permitted to interfere with the process by coercing people, through fines and imprisonment, into loving God or others, then what does that do to God's gift of free will?
+If the government is permitted to interfere with the choices by coercing people, through fines and imprisonment, into loving God or their neighbors, then it diminishes God's gift of free will.

-It all boils down to this: all mankind are endowed by God with unlimited freedom, and all governments want to take their freedom back; different degrees with different governments.
+It all boils down to this: all mankind are endowed by God with unlimited freedoms, and all governments want to take their freedom back; different degrees with different governments.

 The basic principle of libertarianism is not anarchic.
 There are real limits.
 My freedom will end where yours begins.
 Neither the community nor I have any claim whatsoever on your property or your life.